 Carla S. Carstens.
 Ms. Carstens has served as a member of the Board of Trustees of the Trust since 2015 and Chairwoman of the Board of Trustees of the Trust since November 2021.
 She served as the Chairwoman of the Nominating and Governance Committee of the Board from 2015 to November 2021 Over the course of her career she has served in an array of strategic and governance positions and as a Trustee and Audit Committee Chair for another mutual fund.
 In 2019, Ms. Carstens joined the Board of Directors of Oak Point University, f/k/a Resurrection University, and serves as Vice Chair of the Board and Chair of the Governance Committee.
 Ms. Carstens has served on the Advisory Board of Directors of AIT Worldwide Logistics, 2013 to 2015; Trustee and Audit Committee Chair of Lou Holland Trust mutual fund, 2005 to 2010; Board member and Treasurer of Athena International, 2010 to 2016; Board member and Chair of Strategic Planning, and Diversity Initiatives Committees of Financial Executives International Chicago, 2009 to 2020; Board of Directors of Chicago Yacht Club Foundation, 2015 to 2017 and Audit Committee Chairwoman 2016 to 2017.
 Ms. Carstens was a Principal of Tatum LLC (performance improvement consulting firm); President of Carstens Associates (strategic and operational consulting firm); and Vice President Strategic Planning of Amoco Oil Company.
-She is a National Association of Corporate Directors Governance Fellow.

 David J. Gruber.
 Mr. Gruber has served as a member of the Board of Trustees of the Trust since 2015, the Chairman of the Audit Committee from 2015 to 2018 and November 2021 to present, Chairman of the Board of Trustees of the Trust from 2018 to November 2021.
 Mr. Gruber is a CPA and served as an independent Trustee, Compliance Committee and a member of the Audit Committee for the Fifth Third Funds from 2003 to 2012.
 Mr. Gruber served as a Board member and Treasurer of CASA of Delaware County from 2009 to 2010.
 Mr. Gruber is an independent Trustee for Cross Shore Discovery Fund, Audit Committee Chair and Valuation Committee member, from 2014 to present.
-Mr. Gruber is an independent trustee for Monteagle Funds, Audit Committee Chair and Valuation Committee Member from 2015 to present.
+Mr. Gruber is an independent Trustee for Monteagle Funds, Audit Committee Chair and Valuation Committee member from 2015 to present.
+Mr. Gruber is an independent trustee for Oak Associates Funds, Audit Committee Chair and Valuation Committee Member from 2019 to present.
 Mr. Gruber is Director of Risk Advisory Services for Holbrook and Manter, CPAs from January 2016 to present.
 Mr. Gruber was a Board member for the State Teachers Retirement System of Ohio, Audit Committee member, and Compensation Committee Chair from 2018 to 2020.
 Mr. Gruber was President of DJG Financial Consulting, LLC from 2007 to 2015, and performed Sarbanes-Oxley assessments for public companies and served as a chief financial officer for a non-profit organization.